-A guide to living in the picturesque city of Aix-en-Provence in France.
+A guide to living in the picturesque and sunny southern city of Aix-en-Provence in France.

 Ultra chic Aix-en-Provence has been called the city of a thousand fountains and the city of water and art…and no wonder, it’s gorgeous.
 But living here comes at a price.